jamie767/learnDay/PITCHME.md

 #HSLIDE
 ### GeocodeLocations and testing Callbacks
-* When you have an address coming and you want to display it on your map.
+* When you have an address coming in from the UI and you want to display it on your map.
 You must get the co-ordinates by calling that google service.

 #HSLIDE
 <img src="pics/officialMapsGeo.png" />